vektra/vega/doc/MAILBOX_VS_QUEUE.md

 code from the receiving code.
 Queue systems go an extra level and provide ingrained ability to have many receivers of a single queue where each message in the queue is only given out to a single receiver.
 This is commonly known as a "work queue" and is quite valuable.
-Many problems in can be tackled easily by using a work queue and they make it very easy to add additional capacity.
+Many problems can be tackled easily by using a work queue and they make it very easy to add additional capacity.